orlinivanov/fx-rates-ecb/README.md

 # FX Rates ECB

-A simple JS plugin, which gets the daily Euro foreign exchange reference rates, provided on the ECB website in an XML file.
+A simple JS plugin, which gets the daily Euro foreign exchange reference rates, provided by an API on the ECB website.

 ### More info about the ECB servide: